Waboba97/Project1/README.md

 BUGS AND TESTING

-* I don't think we have any bugs but feel free to add them here if you find one
+* The name does allow entries other than letters, but there were larger concerns to correct, so if there was more time we could have added a regex to ensure only valid names are allowed.
-* I didn't think there was anything specific that had to be done to run it either than have the dblogin file
+* For testing, we tried several different possible ways that invalid entries could be made.
+For example entering different passwords, negative mileage, too short of passwords etc...